Lexus LFA: Production

 Lexus began taking orders for the LFA on 23 October 2009.
 Buyers were selectively chosen by Lexus in the second quarter of 2010.
 Production began in December 2010.
 Only 500 total cars were made for worldwide markets, with only 20 produced each month with a base price of $375,000 (£340,000).
 Each car had to be custom ordered to the customer's specifications.

 Following the LFA's Introduction at the Tokyo Motor Show, Lexus unveiled a website with an 'LFA configurator', which allowed users to select exterior and interior colours, brake caliper colours, seats, steering wheel leather, and other interior designs.
-In total, there were over 30 billion possible combinations.
+Alt URL In total, there were over 30 billion possible combinations.
 Each LFA was hand-built by a dedicated production team of engineers and specialists at Toyota's Motomatchi plant in Aichi, Japan.

 In the North American market, 150 cars were initially sold through a two-year lease program.
 This was to prevent owners from reselling the vehicle for a profit.
 Racing driver Scott Pruett was hired to give test drives to interested buyers, demonstrating the vehicle's capabilities at Auto Club Speedway.
 The Lexus division of Toyota Motors USA stopped taking orders at the end of 2009, at which time they planned to open discussions about a purchase plan for the lessees.
 Lexus later changed their stance and allowed outright purchase, but only on the condition that they sign an agreement giving the dealer the first right of refusal to buy back the LFA if the owner wanted to sell it within the first two years.
 The dealer would have the option to buy back the used LFA for either fair market value or the original sticker price, whichever is lower.
 In the European market, buyers could order their LFA through a single Lexus dealer located in Park Lane, London where it was purchased outright.

 During the LFA's production, each vehicle received an individually numbered plaque, indicating the unit's place in the production run.
 Each LFA V10 engine carried the signature of the specialist who assembled it.
 With 20 units produced monthly, production of the LFA extended from December 2010 to December 2012.
 Production ended on 14 December 2012, with the last car finished in white exterior colour and equipped with the Nürburgring package.
 When production ended, no successor was scheduled.
 The LFA plant in Motomachi continued making parts with a small team.